ruanformigoni/bash-static/README.md

 Because we all need the most static bash we can get in this world.

+## Modifications from this fork

+It is now possible to use the environment variable `BASHRC_FILE` to set the path to a custom `.bashrc` file.

 ## Getting

 Download from the Releases section or run `./build.sh`.